 Syllabus: A detailed guide or outline for a course provided by a professor.
 A syllabus generally includes information such as required texts and readings, a schedule of assignments and tests, and university rules and regulations.

-Timetable: the printed list of available courses distributed to all students eligible to register in a semester.
+Timetable: The list of available courses distributed to all students eligible to register in a semester.
+Available online.

 Tuition: A fee or payment for instruction at UNBC.

-Tutorial: Course meant to supplement certain lectures.
+Tutorial: A course meant to supplement certain lectures.
 These are generally smaller than lectures, and provide students even more opportunity to ask questions and discuss course concepts/readings.

-Undergraduate student: is a student enrolled in a Bachelor’s degree program.
+Undergraduate student: A student enrolled in a Bachelor’s degree program.

-Withdrawal: is voluntary exit from a course, program or the University by a student and at the student’s request.
+Withdrawal: Voluntary exit from a course, program or the University by a student and at the student’s request.
 For approved withdrawal, award of “W” on student’s transcript.